 It is clear that HTTP/2 offers many advantages over the older HTTP protocols.
 But how do you benefit optimally from the advantages offered by HTTP/2 when building a WordPress website?
-The beauty of HTTP/2 is that it is backward-compatible with 1.1.
+The beauty of HTTP/2 is that it is backwards-compatible with 1.1.
 In other words: an upgrade will not harm your website in any case.
 In addition, it is important to convert the website into HTTPS insofar as that is not yet the case.
 As it happens, HTTP/2 is only supported if your website has SSL security.
 In addition, there are a few aspects of the building process that are important for HTTP/2 to truly come into its own:

-- First check whether your hosting already supports HTTP/2.
+- First, check whether your hosting already supports HTTP/2.
 You can do this via the test on HTTP2.pro.
 Note: ALPN must also be supported in order to benefit from all the advantages offered by HTTP/2.

 - In HTTP 1.1, it is easier to retrieve a large image file than it is to make various requests for different small image files.
-Hence the popularity of so-called sprites (which amalgamate numerous images into a large whole) to circumnavigate queues on the server.
+Hence the popularity of so-called sprites (which amalgamate numerous images into a larger one) to circumnavigate queues on the server.
 This is no longer an issue with HTTP/2 and in many cases, it is better to use multiple smaller image files when building a WordPress website.
-That way, visitors only get what they need to view a certain page and you no longer need download any large files to view a photo or specific section of the website, for example.
+That way, visitors only get what they need to view a certain page and you no longer need to download any large files to view a photo or specific section of the website, for example.

 - With HTTP/2, domain sharding (spreading the elements of a website, such as images and scripts, across multiple domains) is superfluous because thanks to the new system, you can process and receive a virtually unlimited number of requests simultaneously.